• Home

 But, no stress because these are even easier to open and use than a traditional paint can!

 The Behr paint can lids have little twist-top holes on one side of them that allow for really easy pouring.
-To open a Behr paint can lid, just twist off that top and grab the spout that they’ll give you with your paint – you can twist that onto the hole and now you have a really easy-to-use spout ready for no-mess pouring!
+To open a Behr paint can lid, just twist off that top.
+You’ll be left with a hole in the lid of your can.
+Now, grab the spout that they’ll give you with your paint.
+You can twist that onto the hole and now you have a really easy-to-use spout ready for no-mess pouring!

 Of course, if you don’t want to use the no-mess spout, you don’t have to!
 You can still open the paint can lid the traditional way (with a screwdriver, putty knife, or a paint key), and it will function exactly the same.
 These lids are plastic instead of metal, so I find they’re generally even easier to get off!